 Promote brain development in children ages 0 to 5 through play

 Brain Boxes are actual boxes filled with activities that encourage healthy brain development in children ages 0 to 5 years.
 Parents and/or caregivers are able to participate in these activities and learn about extensions and variations of these activities that they can do at home.
 Activities involve touch, sight, sound, and lots of play.
 Playing is how children learn.
-Available for in-library use at Duncan and Morenci.
+Available for in-library use at Duncan.
 For more information click on the blocks.